2002 NBA playoffs: Overview

 Game 5 of the Lakers–Spurs series was the last NBA playoff game aired on TBS.
 Additionally, this was the last NBA playoff game to take place in what is known as a multipurpose stadium and the last game at the Alamodome.

 With their conference semifinals victory over the Charlotte Hornets, the New Jersey Nets made the Eastern Conference Finals for the first time in franchise history.
 It also marked the first time the Nets won a best of seven playoff series in franchise history.

 With their conference semifinals victory over the Detroit Pistons, the Boston Celtics made their first Eastern Conference Finals appearance since 1988.

 In Game 3 of the Eastern Conference Finals, the Boston Celtics created the biggest 4th quarter playoff comeback in Game 3, winning 94–90 after trailing by as much as 21 prior to the fourth quarter.
 (This record was later broken by the Los Angeles Clippers, who came back from 24 in the fourth quarter against the Memphis Grizzlies in 2012).

 With their Game 6 win over the Boston Celtics, the New Jersey Nets made the NBA Finals for the first time in franchise history, preventing a Celtics–Lakers NBA Finals.

 The Lakers’ Game 7 win over the Sacramento Kings marked the first time since 1982 that a road team won a Game 7 in the conference finals.

 The 2002 NBA Finals marked the first time since 1995 that a team swept an NBA Finals series.

-Game 4 of the NBA Finals was the last game telecast on NBC until the 2025-26 NBA season.
+Game 4 of the NBA Finals was the last game telecast on NBC until the 2025–26 season.
 TBS and NBC were replaced with ESPN and ABC the following season, since both channels are owned by the Walt Disney Company.
 TBS has aired some NBA basketball in the ensuing years due to conflicts on sister network TNT.
 The total number of playoff games was 70, including the NBA Finals.